Skip to main contentSkip to navigation

 What causes VHDX file corruption and can it be recovered?

-VHDX files use a 4KB log structure for crash consistency.
+VHDX files carry a dedicated log region (1MB by default, located at the 1MB offset after the headers and region table) for crash consistency.
 Power loss during a metadata commit can leave an incomplete log entry.
 If the log replay fails on Hyper-V startup, the VHDX becomes unmountable.
 Recovery involves parsing the VHDX header, BAT (Block Allocation Table), and log entries from the raw disk image, then reconstructing a consistent virtual disk from the committed log entries.

 How do you recover data from a failed Cluster Shared Volume?